imahdio/HTML-Essential-Training/07-More Ways to Identify Content/README.md

 ><html lang="ar" dir="rtl">
 >```
 >NOTICE: When you mix content, you want to mark each phrase with the change of directions.
--all of the human language , characters, letters, and symbols are written in a script and in a format for computers to understand.
+-all of the human language, characters, letters, and symbols are written in a script and in a format for computers to understand.
 -`charset` attribute defines the alphabet or set of characters for the script language.
 -ASCII is an encoding standard limited to 128 characters basically the characters from an English language typewriter.
 -Unicode or UTF-8 is a universal encoding standard for characters encompassing many languages.
 It supports every language, all scripts, all form of communication, including Braille, sign writing, musical notation, and almost 3000 emoji.
 -following code specify the charset for HTML.
 >```html
 ><head>